MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

 (i.e. if the output is in :ref:`mrtrix_image_formats` - DICOM is not supported for writing).
-If the DW gradient table is imported via the ``-grad`` or ``-fslgrad`` option, it will also be passed through as-is (although including the modifications mentioned above `When using the FSL format`_).
-If the output format does not allow storing the DW gradient table in the image header, the ``-export_grad_mrtrix`` or ``-export_grad_fsl`` options can be used to write it out to separate files, ready for use with third-party applications, or directly within *MRtrix3* if users prefer to keep their data organised in this way.
+If the DW gradient table is imported via the ``-grad`` or ``-fslgrad`` option, it will also be passed through as-is (although including the modifications mentioned above in the `When using the FSL format`_ section).
+If the output image format does not allow storing the DW gradient table in the image header, the ``-export_grad_mrtrix`` or ``-export_grad_fsl`` options can be used to write it out to separate files, ready for use with third-party applications, or directly within *MRtrix3* if users prefer to keep their data organised in this way.

 When using the information for processing